-The default timing selected is zero, value which selects all the optical signals received as triggering flashes.
-This setting allows to the optical receiver the maximum sensitivity, limited only by its technical features.
+The default timing selected is 70, a brightness threshold value which almost always correctly selects all the optical signals received lower than this like pre-flashes not as triggering flashes.

+The value timing 0 is the setting allows to the optical receiver the maximum sensitivity, limited only by its technical features.